 cpa marketing vs affiliate marketing

-Choosing between CPA marketing and affiliate marketing ultimately depends on your business goals, budget, and the level of control you wish to maintain over your marketing efforts.
+Choosing between CPA marketing and affiliate marketing depends on your business goals.
+It also relies on your budget and the control you want over your marketing efforts.
 Here are some scenarios to help you decide:

 author avatar